jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

 Part 2 --- New Instructions
 ===========================

-Because outputting requires saving it to RAM before it can be displayed (``SAVA`` + ``OUTU``, for example), it effectively takes up 2 RAM addresses.
-This may become problematic as the system only has 16 Bytes of RAM.
+Because outputting a value requires saving it to RAM before it can be displayed (``SAVA`` + ``OUTU``, for example), it effectively takes up 2 RAM addresses.
+This may become problematic as the system only has 16 bytes of RAM.

 #.
+Create two new instructions to output an unsigned or signed integer directly from the A register

+    * Have ``0b1011`` and ``0x1100`` be the instructions for an unsigned and signed integer respectively
+    * These instructions take no operand
+    * Modify the provided "4-patterns_new_output.py" file to generate the hex values for the control logic look up table
+    * Modify the contents of the look up table in the provided "4-ESAP.dig" file to add the new instructions

+#.
+Using the new instructions, calculate and output the result of ``55 + 66``,  ``55 - 50``, and ``66 - 55``

+    * Use the modified "4-ESAP.dig" file from the previous question for running the program
+    * Write the machine code program in the provided "5-arithmetic_big.hex" file